-- 2.81 As part of ensuring we make proportionate and timely decisions, we should consider whether a case can be resolved or adjudicated prior to being passed to assessment. - 2.82 Information about the types of cases that may be suitable for early consideration is available under the headings below.
+- 2.97As part of ensuring we make proportionate and timely decisions, we should consider whether a case can be resolved or adjudicated by our Early Consideration Team (EC). - 2.98The below approach can also be used by caseworkers outside of EC when they have a case that is suitable for the early consideration process.
+Information about the types of cases that may be suitable for early consideration is available under the headings below.